haberdashPI/Weber.jl/docs/src/trial_guide.md

 end
 ```

-In the above example, "You hit spacebar!" is displayed every time the space bar
+In the above example, "You hit spacebar!" is displayed every time the spacebar
 is hit.

 Refer to the documentation for [Events](event.md) for full details on how to respond to events.